-Degree students may not apply more than 8 credits in PE at the 100-level toward a degree.
+Degree students may not apply more than 8 credits in PE toward a degree.

 PE \$100 Health and Fitness I credit (1+0)

 The course is an investigation of fitness and health: body structure and functions, emotional and social health, environmental impact on health, sound nutrition, prevention and treatment of childhood illness and common health problems, and media influences.